TN Visa Circuit Design Engineer Jobs

 How does the TN visa compare to H-1B for Circuit Design Engineer positions?

-The TN visa has no annual lottery, no cap for Canadian citizens, and no government filing requirement, making it faster and less administratively burdensome than H-1B for both you and your employer.
+The TN visa has no annual lottery, no cap for Canadian citizens, and no government filing requirement, making it faster and less administratively burdensome than H-1B visa for both you and your employer.
 Canadian applicants can receive approval at the port of entry on the day of travel with a support letter from their employer.
 H-1B requires a lottery selection, a lengthy USCIS petition process, and employer-paid filing fees that TN does not require.

 Where can I find Circuit Design Engineer jobs with TN visa sponsorship?